ben-251/ben-251.github.io/content/posts/interesting.md

 Even learning is attractive to me precisely because of mind-blowing epiphanies and order-to-chaos moments.
 The feeling of discovering more about the world, the mind, myself, or humanity, is exactly the same as everything we’ve covered so far.
 ___
-Now let’s consider some of the things I *don’t* like about some of my hobbies.
+Let’s consider some of the things I *don’t* like about some of my hobbies.
 One thing I find frustrating when planning for a novel is the fact that until very late in the process, it’s impossible to reconcile aspects like theme, character and symbolism into a cohesive substance.
 With biology it’s the memorisation of arbitrary terms.
 Maths it’s computation.
 Computer Science? hardware, low-level languages, and Rust. speed-cubing: OLLs.
 Web Design: backend.

 Hopefully you’re seeing a pattern.
 The things I dislike most are things that deprive me of my MO.
 I don’t avoid dissonance outright; In fact, I seem to welcome it, but **only** if it resolves in a way that makes the wait worth it.
 # Small Representatives